From Peas to Paper to Web Portals: The Evolution of the Ballot in America

 Along with a new voting system came new voting equipment.
 In 1892 the mechanical-lever machine promised to eliminate the paper ballot.
 This machine produced immediate election results and eliminated the problems with human bias in reading and counting ballots.
 However, there were no paper ballots to fall back on in case of mechanical failure or tampering.

 How about internet voting?
 We can pay bills and taxes online, wouldn’t it be convenient to vote from the comfort of our own homes?
-In 2011 disabled residents in Oregon cast their ballots using IPads.
 While internet voting could definitely increase voter turnout, hacking and security risks are significant.
 The D.C.
 Elections Board planned to use online voting in 2010 and tested the system by challenging anyone to hack it.
 Within 36 hours, a University of Michigan professor and some of his graduate students had gained complete control of the election server and could change votes at will.

 As our country grows and evolves, we must continue to assess our voting technology.
-Whether pea, paper, or IPad, the form of the ballot is critical to the integrity of our right to vote and our democratic process.
+Whether pea, paper, or web portal, the form of the ballot is critical to the integrity of our right to vote and our democratic process.

 - Read more about our country’s voting process in “Getting the Votes and Getting Elected: The Popular Vote vs. the Electoral College.”